 There still appears to be a laissez-faire kind of attitude to Park Home Surveys.
 I find this quite incredible.

 Now look, I know a little bit about cars – I used to own a Triumph GT6 Mk II and if you’ve ever had to change the rotoflex couplings on one, you’ll know where I’m coming from – and have done the vast majority of the maintenance on the succession of vans I’ve owned ever since.
-But I wouldn’t even buy a £2k runabout without having an independent inspection carried out on it.
+However, I wouldn’t even buy a £2k runabout without having an independent inspection carried out on it.

 First things first, you should only ever buy any kind of Park Home after having a Survey.
 That includes new as well as old.